Waimea-mhasegawa/200dtd-todo-project/README.md

 This app will allow a parent to organise everyday jobs for a family

-- Show a list of jobs that need to be done
+- Show a list of tasks that need to be done
-- Allow new jobs to be added
+- Allow new groups/tasks to be added
-- Feature 3 here
+- Know the due of the task
-- Feature 4 here
+- Tasks can be marked as complated
-- Feature 5 here
+- Tasks can delate

 ---